A joint Scandinavian venture has successfully trialled digital export letters of credit (LCs) as part of a secure data sharing experiment.

 The experiment hopes to show that corporate data sharing can be executed functionally and without the fear of critical business information being misused.

-“The prototype was evaluated in January and the result is ground-breaking,” says Harri Rantanen, business developer in Transaction Services at SEB.
+“The prototype was evaluated in January and the result is ground-breaking,” said Harri Rantanen, business developer in transaction services at SEB.

 “Business incentives for corporate data sharing are obvious in the new digital platform-based ecosystems, yet the technologies, methodology, standards, market practices, and rules for it have not so far been able to tackle the corporate doubts to start the data sharing,” Rantanen added.

 “Now, we built an experiment of secure and digitally consented data sharing around one of the most traditional transaction banking use cases, the export letter of credit (LC).

 “This pilot will pave the way for further developments where each of the pilot participants will be able to expand the use case portfolio into common or their own needs to digitalise the exchange of information within their value networks.